Alfred Newman Gilbey: Fisher House and retirement (1932–1998)

 In 1932, Gilbey became Catholic chaplain to the University of Cambridge, residing at Fisher House.
 Gilbey exerted a quiet but considerable influence around the university, maintaining links with the colleges and overseeing many converts to Catholicism.
+He was a traditionalist Catholic, was against the equality of the sexes, and was strongly opposed to women being admitted to the university; when women were fully admitted to the university in 1948, he continued to refuse to allow women to become part of the chaplaincy.
 He was instrumental in defending Fisher House, as from 1949 the Cambridge City Council planned to demolish the buildings in the area to make way for the Lion Yard development.
 After petitioning led by Gilbey, who maintained that the chaplaincy would be demolished "over his dead body", Fisher House was spared from the compulsory purchase order and remains standing to this day.
+In 1950, Gilbey was made a domestic prelate by Pope Pius XII, and therefore granted the title Monsignor.

 Gilbey retired from the chaplaincy in 1965, the final year of the Second Vatican Council.
 Unhappy with the Fisher Society's decision to admit women to the chaplaincy, who had been allowed to be full members of the university in 1947, Gilbey decided to leave rather than compromise his traditionalist beliefs.
 He took up permanent residence at the Travellers Club in London, remaining active into his nineties.
 During this time he wrote the catechetical book, We Believe (1983), making a trip to the United States in 1995 to promote it.